hankandre/frontend-resources/README.md

 - [Jem Young](https://twitter.com/JemYoung)
   - Jem is good people.
 He has some courses on Frontend Masters and is, as of this writing, an Engineering Manager at Netflix.
 - [Brian Londsdorf](https://twitter.com/drboolean)
   - I first encountered Brian on Egghead with his [Professor Frisby](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) course.
 He makes it much more entertaining to learn with his stop-action animation.
-He's very much into Functional Programming and some of the things he says are Greek to me, but he's smart!
+He's very much into Functional Programming and some of the things he says are above my head, but he's a brain!

 ## Newsletters